-Having said the above, I have seen great waterfall photos on bright sunny days too.
+Having said all of the above, you CAN take great waterfall photos on bright sunny days too.
 My general rule is that if the waterfall is shaded or is in a deep gorge, a dull day is better.
 In contrast, waterfalls that have no shade and are open to the sky can be fine in bright light.
 If you can include bright blue sky at the top of the falls, it can be very pleasing.

 Bright blue skies are fine, as long as the waterfall is open to the sky.

 At some point you may say "Maybe I need a more expensive camera."
-This isn't always necessary, though it is true that more advanced cameras are usually behind the very best photos.
-But before you jump out and spend a bunch of money, see if the camera that you have has controls and functions that you haven't tried before.
+Before you jump out and spend a bunch of money, see if the camera that you already have has controls and functions that you haven't tried before.

 The key is to get your camera to take a long exposure.
 Most photographs are taken with the shutter open for a very short time, like 1/60th of a second, or shorter, like 1/250th of a second.
 When the camera can be told to keep the shutter open for 1/4 second or longer, the falling water will blur into a beautiful silky look.

-If you have a dSLR or a bridge camera, read your manual about using "Aperture Priority" mode.
+If you have a dSLR or a bridge camera, read about using "Aperture Priority" mode.
 Sometimes your camera dial will have a setting called "A" or "Av".
-Switch to this mode and adjust the "f/stop" to the smallest aperture (largest number), like f/16 or f/22.
+Switch to this mode and adjust the "f/stop" to the smallest aperture (the largest number), like f/16 or f/22.
 A small aperture lets much less light into your camera.
 Your camera will now have to use a longer exposure to get enough light for your scene.